-Eligard is used in men to treat the symptoms of prostate cancer.
 Eligard treats only the symptoms of prostate cancer and does not treat the cancer itself.

-Eligard can harm an unborn baby or cause birth defects.
+Leuprolide can cause birth defects.
 Do not use if you are pregnant.
-You should not breast-feed while you are using Eligard.
+Tell your doctor right away if you become pregnant.

 How should I use Eligard?

 Store Eligard in the refrigerator.
 Do not freeze.
 You may take the medicine out and allow it to reach room temperature before mixing and injecting your dose.
-After the dose is mixed, you must use the injection within 30 minutes.
+Mixed medicine must be used within 30 minutes.